 UK Honours for Commonwealth Citizens

-The Queen is also Sovereign of the honours systems of certain Commonwealth countries, for example the Orders of Canada, Australia and New Zealand.
+The King is also Sovereign of the honours systems of certain Commonwealth countries, for example the Orders of Canada, Australia and New Zealand.
 You can find out more about these orders through the links below:

 Commonwealth Honours for UK Citizens